It is a pleasure for the SWinG partnership to be able to introduce you with our nine Intellectual Outputs.

 The goal of this report is therefore to contribute to the identification of internal and external barriers associated with the advancement of women as leaders.
 The final aim is to work towards potential solutions through the overarching SWinG project.

 Data was obtained to produce this intellectual output between January and June 2019.
 It took the form of a desk-based study utilising both primary and secondary data sources.
 This included peer reviewed articles, sports organisational websites, statutes, minutes.
 As well as other documentation alongside a survey and interview data.

 Data were then combined and analysed under a scoping review study design.

 This research report has been produced Adam B Evans and Gertud Pfister from the University of Copenhagen, under the supervision of the applicant FFSE, the SWinG project leader Carole Ponchon and in collaboration with the whole partnership.

-IO 2 - State of Play report on developing leadership skills for women
+IO 2 - State of Play: Initiatives developing empowerment and leadership opportunities for women